A special note from SSDP’s Director of Drug Education, Vilmarie Fraguada Narloch, PsyD ‘09:

 A new study by researchers at the University of California, Los Angeles evaluating increases in US drug overdose mortality rates before and during the COVID-19 pandemic found that drug overdose death rates among Black Americans are now higher than that of white Americans.
 Study co-author and addiction researcher at UCLA, Joseph Friedman, stated that “for the first time we see [overdose death rates among Black communities] overtaking the overdose rate among white individuals.”
 The news story, published in NPR, can be found here.

-Researchers at New York University recently published a study examining trends in law enforcement seizures of fentanyl-containing pills and powders found that “the number of seized pills containing fentanyl has climbed dramatically: more than 2 million fentanyl-laced pills were confiscated in the last quarter of 2021, nearly 50 times the number seized in early 2018.”
+Researchers at New York University recently published examining trends in law enforcement seizures of fentanyl-containing pills and powders found that “the number of seized pills containing fentanyl has climbed dramatically: more than 2 million fentanyl-laced pills were confiscated in the last quarter of 2021, nearly 50 times the number seized in early 2018.”
 The news release, published by EurekAlert!, can be found here.